 - It is important for participants to understand why they should even be talking about SGBV, and how it affects people's lives. - Invite the participants to share stories from their community on how SGBV has affected women's lives.
 Give them time to share a couple of stories, and ask them what the impact on the survivor's life was.
 Are these kinds of incidents common?
 What are the different ways it affects the 'victim'? - After they have shared the stories, ask them how they felt when they heard these stories.
 Can they identify with the stories?
 If so, how?
 As men what does it make you feel when you hear that a man perpetrated violence against a girl/woman? - What does your faith say about suffering?
 Is God pleased with suffering?
-(Use appropriate language here.) - Read scriptures from the Bible, and give time for the participants to reflect. - Bible: 1 Corinthians 12:12-27 (see p55) - After about five minutes, invite the participants to share their views on this, relating it to the stories they have shared. - Conclude by saying that this is not how God intended people to live.
+(Use appropriate language here.) - Read scriptures from the Bible, and give time for the participants to reflect. - Bible: 1 Corinthians 12:12-27 (see p53) - After about five minutes, invite the participants to share their views on this, relating it to the stories they have shared. - Conclude by saying that this is not how God intended people to live.
 SGBV does not glorify God: it affects the entire community and increases people's suffering.
 And this is not acceptable; it must change.
 This is why we need to talk about this issue as many women and girls are suffering in silence.
 There are also men who experience violence, even sexual violence by other men, and they also suffer in silence because of stigma and shame.

-- What do your laws say about this? - o Talk about specific laws from your country on rape and domestic violence. - O Discuss what the punishment is for violating these laws. - If participants are not aware of the specific laws, share this information with them.
-But encourage them to find out about the laws, policies and rights related to SGBV for themselves - Explain that gender inequalities, conflicts and injustice break peace in communities.
-They are both a cause and a consequence of SGBV.
-There can be no peace when women and children are abused regularly.
-Peacebuilding efforts must therefore include overcoming SGBV. - Conclude by saying that SGBV is not just against our faith, but also against the law of our country: it is a criminal offence.
+- What do your laws say about this? - Talk about specific laws from your country on rape and domestic violence. - o Discuss what the punishment is for violating these laws. - If participants are not aware of the specific laws, share this information with them.
+But encourage them to find out about the laws, policies and rights related to SGBV for themselves - Conclude by saying that SGBV is not just against our faith, but also against the law of our country: it is a criminal offence.
 It is evident from the stories shared that this is causing great suffering: this is why we are here to discuss this issue.
 This is why we invite you to commit to the next eight weeks of this process, and to the process of transformation.